GPS Fundamentals

 carrier PLL: to track time delay, carrier phase, frequency

-code loop operates independently of the carrier-tracking loop, then the code
+independently of the carrier-tracking loop, then the code loop bandwidth needs

 DLL discriminator correlator factor